EmixamPP/linux-enable-ir-emitter/README.md

 2. Copy enable-ir-emitter to /usr/local/bin : `sudo cp enable-ir-emitter /usr/local/bin`.
 3. Copy `enable-ir-emitter.service` to /etc/systemd/system/ : `sudo cp enable-ir-emitter.service /etc/systemd/system/`.
 4. Run `sudo systemctl enable --now enable-ir-emitter` to launch the script each time the system is opened.

-You can easily uninstall all these manipulations with: `bash cleaner uninstall`

 ## Issues
 - If you had used `chicony-ir-toggle` before, and when opening the system, the systemd service won't start: use the [@supdrewin](https://github.com/supdrewin) script to clean the installation: `bash cleaner reinstall`.
 Which will uninstall `chicony-ir-toggle` and run my automatic installation script.